 Breast Cancer Surgery

-It is estimated 1 in 8 women will experience an abnormal mammogram in their lifetime.
-Fortunately, with breast cancer awareness at an all-time high, detection rates and survival have improved dramatically over the past several decades.
-In the majority of abnormal or inconclusive mammograms, a biopsy is indicated to determine if the breast abnormality is benign or malignant.
-Most abnormal or inconclusive mammograms involve something other than breast cancer.
+It is estimated that 1 in 8 women will be diagnosed with breast cancer.
+Luckily, with breast cancer awareness at an all-time high, detection rates and survival have improved dramatically over the past several decades.
+In some abnormal or inconclusive mammograms, a biopsy is indicated to determine if the breast abnormality is benign or malignant.
+Most abnormalities involve something other than breast cancer.

-Hearing you may need breast surgery is a frightening prospect and we strive to offer the safest and most effective procedures using conservative, breast-tissue-sparing options.
+Hearing that you may need breast surgery is a frightening prospect, but we strive to offer the safest and most effective up to date procedures.
 Common breast-related diagnostic and treatment procedures may include:

 - Non-Cancer Surgery